The World's Best Places to Swim with Whales - Bluewater Dive Travel

 3. Silver Bank, Dominican Republic

-The Atlantic waters of the Dominican Republic, especially the Silver Bank and Navidad Bank, are believed to have the largest concentration of the North Atlantic humpback whale population compared to any other places in the world.
+The Atlantic waters of the Dominican Republic, especially the Silver Bank and Navidad Bank, are believed to have the largest concentration of the North Atlantic humpback whale population compared to any other place in the world.
 This finding was published in a status review released by The National Oceanic and Atmospheric Administration (NOAA) in 2015[2]

 Also known as the “Sanctuary for the Marine Mammals of the Dominican Republic[3],” it’s no surprise that the Silver Bank is one of the best places to snorkel with whales.
 This area provides safety and protection to the humpback whales, most especially the female humpback whales and their calves.
 In the winter months, from January to April, many humpbacks can be spotted here, mating, calving, and nurturing their young.